 What to Expect at the Emergency Room

-How well a patient does depends on the amount of poison swallowed and how quickly treatment was received.
+How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
 Swallowing pine oil can have severe effects on many parts of the body.
-Usually the biggest problem is that pine oil is swallowed (aspirated) into the lungs instead of the stomach, causing problems breathing.
+In most cases, the biggest problem is that pine oil is swallowed (aspirated) into the lungs instead of the stomach, causing breathing problems.

-The faster a patient gets medical help, the better the chance for recovery.
+The faster a person gets medical help, the better the chance for recovery.